ibm-cloud-docs/security-compliance/collector-customer.md

 1. Provide the IP address that you want to use as the proxy.
 2. Provide the port of your proxy server.
 3. Provide the username and password for your proxy.
-4. Add your IP Addresses and ports to your ACL.
+4. Add your IP addresses and ports to your ACL.

    | IP address | Port |
    |:-------|:---------|